mltframework/mlt_web/plugins/FilterFrei0r-spillsupress.md

 title: supresstype
 description:
-Defines if green or blue screen spill supress is applied
+Defines if green or blue screen spill suppress is applied
 type: float
 readonly: no
 required: no